 Capt.
-Susan K. Cervosky was selected for lateral transfer to the Information Warfare community in 2003 and was reassigned to Naval Network Warfare Command where she worked computer network defense initiatives.
+Susan K. Cerovsky was selected for lateral transfer to the Information Warfare community in 2003 and was reassigned to Naval Network Warfare Command where she worked computer network defense initiatives.
 In May 2005, she reported as executive officer to the Navy Cyber Defense Operations Command (NCDOC).

 She successfully led the command through unprecedented growth and mission accomplishment, culminating in NCDOC being awarded the prestigious Meritorious Unit Commendation.
 She transferred to Carrier Strike Group 12 in November of 2007 and immediately assumed the duties and